-4 Water Availability
+4 Water availability

-Already today, water scarcity is among the biggest challenges for ecosystems and human societies in many regions globally.
-To assess changes in water availability (assessed here as the annual mean surface and subsurface runoff - QTOT) at 1.5°C and 2°C, we follow the approach outlined above in Section 2.
-Projections are based on 11 global hydrological models (GHM) that participated in the ISI-MIP intercomparison (Schewe et al., 2013).
-These are forced with bias-corrected climate simulations from five CMIP5 GCMs (HadGEM2-ES, IPSL-CM5A-LR, MIROC-ESM-CHEM, GFDL-ESM2M, and NorESM1-M, see Hempel et al. (2013) for further details on the bias-correction methodology applied).
-This GCM ensemble has been shown to reproduce regional seasonal precipitation and temperature reasonably well (McSweeney and Jones, 2016), which is further improved by applying a bias correction (Hempel et al., 2013).
-However, the bias correction method is not designed to retain a physical consistent representation of extreme weather events (Sippel et al., 2015), and thereby the intercomparibility with the quantitative results reported in section 3 is limited.

-Each of GCM-GHM combinations is treated as an individual ensemble member resulting in a N=55 ensemble as a basis for the KS tests described above.
-Unlike for the CMIP5 ensemble, only one realization of each experiment is available and as a consequence the effect of natural variability cannot be assessed.
-ISI-MIP impacts are assessed at a 0.5° by 0.5° resolution.
+Already today, water scarcity is among the biggest challenges for ecosystems and 10 human societies in many regions globally.
+To assess changes in water availability (assessed here as the annual mean surface and subsurface runoff - QTOT) at 1.5 °C and 2 °C, we follow the approach outlined above in Sect.
+2. Projections are based on 11 global hydrological models (GHM) forced with bias-corrected climate simulations from five GCMs (Hempel et al., 2013) used in ISI-MIP, as described in Schewe et al. (2013).
+15 Unlike for the CMIP5 ensemble, only one realization of each experiment is available and as a consequence the effect of natural variability cannot be assessed.
+ISI-MIP impacts are assessed at a $0.5^{\circ} \times 0.5^{\circ}$ resolution.

-For a warming of 2°C, reductions in water availability of up to 30 % are projected in several - mainly subtropical - regions, in particular affecting the Mediterranean, South Africa, Central and Southern South America and South Australia (Fig. 7).
+For a warming of 2°C, reductions in water availability of up to 30% are projected in several - mainly subtropical - regions, in particular affecting the Mediterranean, South Africa, Central and Southern South America and South Australia (Fig. 7).
 A relative increase in runoff is projected in much of the high northern latitudes, as well as in parts of India, East Africa and parts of the Sahel.
 While many of these findings are consistent with earlier studies (James and Washington, 2013; Schewe et al., 2013), some may depend on the five GCMs chosen here and may be less robust in larger CMIP5 GCM ensembles (Knutti and Sedláček, 2012).

-Fig. 7 (lower panel) and Fig. 8 illustrate the difference between a 1.5°C and 2°C warming.
-Differences are most prominent in the Mediterranean region where the median reduction in runoff almost doubles from about 9 % (likely range: 4.5 % - 15.5 %) at 1.5°C to 17 % (8 % - 28 %) at 2°C. For several other world regions such as Central America and Australia, there is an increasing risk of substantial runoff reductions exceeding 30 % for the upper limit of the 66 % quantile, although projections are highly uncertain (Tab.
-S4 and Fig. 8).
-The differences between 1.5°C and 2°C are smaller for many other regions, but the KS-test reveals that they are statistically significant for all world regions assessed (Tab.
-S4).
-These runoff results are also consistent with the findings on precipitation related extremes presented in Section 3.4.
+Figures 7 (lower panel) and 8 illustrate the difference between a 1.5°C and 2°C warming.
+Differences are most prominent in the Mediterranean region where the median reduction in runoff almost doubles from about 9% (likely range: 4.5-15.5%) at 1.5°C to 17% (8-28%) at 2°C. For several other world regions such as Central America and Australia, there is an increasing risk of substantial runoff reductions exceeding 30% for the upper limit of the 66% quantile, although projections are highly uncertain (Table S4 and Fig. 8).
+The differences between 1.5°C and 2°C are smaller for many other regions, but the KS-test reveals that they are statistically significant for all world regions assessed (Table S4).
+These runoff results are also consistent with the findings on precipitation related extremes presented in Sect.
+3.2.2.